LetsNurtureGit/FrinckPodsiOS/README.md

 ### Pod Import
-To import FrinckPod, you need to define it as follows:
+To import FrinckPod, you need to mention it with import tag as well as you will also need to import CoreLocation in your class.

 <pre>
 import FrinckPod
+import CoreLocation
 </pre>

-### Assign LNBeaconManagerDelegate to ViewController
+### Assign LNBeaconDataManagerDelegate to ViewController
-To use functions, it is mandatory to define LNBeaconManagerDelegate with UIViewController.
+To use functions, it is mandatory to define LNBeaconDataManagerDelegate with UIViewController.
 <pre>
-class ViewController: UIViewController, LNBeaconManagerDelegate {
+class ViewController: UIViewController, LNBeaconDataManagerDelegate {
 ..
 ..
 ..
 }
 </pre>

 ### Get Shared Instance of LNBeaconDataManager and LNBeaconManager
-BeaconData returns detected beacons so it is required to define it as follows:
-<pre>var arrBeacons = [BeaconData]()</pre>

-Take shared instance of LNBeaconDataManager to use its methods and define as follow:
-<pre>let beaconManager = LNBeaconDataManager.sharedInstance</pre>

-Take shared instance of LNBeaconManager which is used to pass data of logged in user and define it as follows:
-<pre>let beacondata = LNBeaconManager.sharedInstance</pre>
+To use functionality of Beacons, you need to take shared instance of LNBeaconDataManager and LNBeaconManager.
+Apart from that, you will have to declare array which returns list of beacons.
 <pre>
 var arrBeacons = [BeaconData]() let beaconManager = LNBeaconDataManager.sharedInstance